TheArchitect2000/Blockchain-based-IoT-Server/README.md

 ```

-# Step C. How to Install WebApp
+# Step C. How to Install Web App

 ## C.1.
-How to Install Panel WebApp for users
+How to Install Panel Web App for users
 In Source_webapp folder, create `.env` file and update and enter the parameters.
 ```
 cd /home/iot_node_backend_web_app_source/web_app/Source_webapp